Unboxed-Software/solana-course/content/durable-nonces.md

 # Overview

 Durable Nonces are a way to bypass the expiration date of regular transactions.
-To understand That better, we'll start by looking at the concepts behind regular transactions.
+To understand that better, we'll start by looking at the concepts behind regular transactions.

 In Solana, transactions are made of three main parts: